yth_filter returns an xts object containing user-defined combinations of the original, trend, cycle, and random walk series.

 p

 An integer, indicating the number of lags.
-A Default of p = 4, assumes data is of quarterly periodicity.
-If data is of monthly periodicity, one may choose p = 12 or aggregate the series to quarterly periodicity and maintain the default.
-Econometricians should use this parameter to accommodate the Seasonality of their data.
+Defaults to p = 4, assuming quarterly data.
+For monthly data, one may choose p = 12 or aggregate to quarterly.
+Use this parameter to match the seasonality of your data.

 output